aptech/docs/docs/CR-dtvnormal.rst

 ----------------
 .. function:: dtvnormal(t)

-    :param t:
+    :param t: 1x8 date and time vector that has one or more elements outside the normal range
-    :type t: 1x8 date and time vector that has one or more elements outside the normal range
+    :type t: matrix

     :returns: d (*Normalized 1x8 date and time vector*) .